 Private NuisancePrivate nuisance is wrongful interference with another's land.
 There is a tort of public nuisance, though I have not selected any cases yet.

-.
+The right to lateral support of abutting land.
 TMS Lighting Ltd. v.
 KJS Transport Inc.

 In TMS Lighting Ltd. v.
 KJS Transport Inc. (Ont CA, 2014) the Court of Appeal engaged in a review of the doctrine of private nuisance, with particular attention to the issue of abnormal sensitivity of the plaintiff.
 The fact situation was airborne dust infiltration from a neighbouring manufacturer.
 The Court reviewed and characterized the case doctrine as follows: